 Other Options for Dealing With Declination

 Besides adjusting your compass, mathematically correcting declination or using the GPS, you do have a few other options.

 The first option is to simply ignore it.
 If you live close enough to the agonic line or if you don't need precise navigation, this is surely a viable option.
 For example, if you only carry a compass to walk on a consistent line of travel and do not use it in conjunction with a topographic map, declination isn't something you have to worry about.

 Another option is to draw magnetic meridians on the map.
 Using a protractor and a straight edge, you'll draw lines across your map on the angle of declination.
 Your compass will be adjusted to true north by aligning the edge along of these drawn lines.
 In the interest of preserving friendships, I don't suggest drawing lines across maps that you borrowed from fellow outdoor enthusiasts.

-"Magnetic Declination Demystified" is one of the best explanations of this variance that I have found
+This is one of the best explanations of this variance that I have found.

 © 2014 Dan Human